+Where does this apply?
 All sites with 5 or more purpose-built rental units, across the City.
-All non-stratified rental buildings will be rezoned to the corresponding rental zone (e.g. RM3 will be rezoned to RM3r) Existing units will not be affected by this rezoning.
+How does it work?
+All non-stratified rental buildings will be rezoned to the corresponding rental zone (e.g. RM3 will be rezoned to RM3r) What type of units will it create?
+Existing units will not be affected by this rezoning.
+What will the rents be?
 Rents and rental agreements for existing units will not be affected by this rezoning.
-Sites will be able to apply for Comprehensive Development (CD) zoning when redeveloping, and add other uses.
+Notes Sites will be able to apply for Comprehensive Development (CD) zoning when redeveloping, and add other uses.
 When redeveloping, sites may qualify for density offsets.